 Organizing Tips For The Top 5 Hardest Things To Organize In Your Home

-- Replace them with a sustainable, non-plastic solution like glass or silicone.
+- Replace your plastic containers with a sustainable, non-plastic solution like glass or silicone.
 Plastic is a major problem for our environment, but it’s especially worrisome when used to store food as it can leach harmful chemicals into the food for your family to consume, leading to a host of scary health effects.

 - These silicone baggies from Stasher can often replace food storage containers for things like stray chicken nuggets, chopped fruit and veggies or hard-boiled eggs and, because you can squeeze the air out, can keep your refrigerated or frozen food even fresher.
-Bees Wrap is a great way to replace saran wrap and will hold its shape if twisted to seal around leftover food, like cut lemons or a half-onion.
+Reusable Storage Wraps are another great way to replace saran wrap and will hold its shape if twisted to seal around leftover food, like cut lemons or a half-onion.